bshredder/gene-sequencer/README.md

 collections of genes.
 Each gene will have two alleles -- one of these alleles will be dominant and therefore expressed.
 The other will be recessive and not expressed.
-When the Gene Sequencer analyzes the chromosome, the dominant alleles will be output as the genotype.
+When the Gene Sequencer analyzes the chromosome, the dominant alleles will be output as the phenotype.
 The image below shows the relationship of the chromosome pair, genes and alleles.